 Which kinds of mistletoe are being used?

-At the Paulina Medical Clinic we use primarily Iscador and Viscum (Helixor) in injectable or for intravenous delivery as well as special Viscum drops for oral use.
-Each one of the mentioned types of mistletoe comes from a different manufacturer and additionally there are many different forms of mistletoe coming from each manufacturer depending on the host tree from which the mistletoe plant was collected.
+At the Paulina Medical Clinic we use primarily Iscador in injectable form, as well as special Viscum drops (from True Botanica) for oral use.
+The different mistletoes are differentiated by the host tree the mistletoe grows on and by other characteristics. in Europe several manufacturers provide high quality injectable mistletoe formulations.
 For example as a general rule mistletoe from the apple tree is used more often for breast cancer while mistletoe from the oak tree is used more often for colorectal cancers.
 Your doctor will specify which one is appropriate for you – and like absolutely all the other comments that are made in this “frequently asked questions “page the doctor’s recommendations can change depending on patient and situation.
 The mistletoe therapy is a very individualized form of complementary therapy.

 Do we use injections, oral drops or intravenous infusions?

-We use all three forms depending on the severity of the illness or whether the mistletoe therapy is used as a preventive measure.
-As a general rule we recommend the mistletoe drops to be taken on a daily basis; the injections every other day with occasional longer pauses; and intravenous infusions once a week or space farther apart.
-(It needs to be strongly emphasized again that the drops that we recommend have been especially manufactured in order to be active against cancer and in stimulating the immune system.
-They are not similar at all to the drops that you can obtain on Amazon or at the health food store.)
+We currently recommend only oral and injectable mistletoe formulations.
+As a general rule we recommend the mistletoe drops to be taken on a daily basis; and the injections every other day with occasional longer pauses.
+(It needs to be strongly emphasized again that the drops that we recommend have been especially manufactured by True Botanica for high quality.
+They are not similar at all to the drops that you can obtain online or at health food stores, etc.)

 How are the mistletoe preparations to be stored?